GeorginaCarlisle/take-control-frontend-app/README.md

 ![Screenshot showing how the focus page will look when viewing](documentation/planning/wireframes/focus-view.png)

 ![Screenshot showing how all the different elements on the focus page will look when being edited](documentation/planning/wireframes/focus-edit.png)

+Changes during development:

+- To allow the main focus page to be accessed by routing with a url including the focus.id number, creation of a new focus was given it's own page.
+On successful creation of a new focus the user is then redirect to the focus page for the focus they have just created.

 #### Miscellaneous page